Pacific County Fire District No. 1

 What do I need to bring to a car seat inspection if I need a new seat?

-The vehicle, the parent or guardian and their ID, the child, the current seat, the payment, and an interpreter if the parent doesn’t speak English.
+The vehicle, the parent or guardian, the child, the current seat, and an interpreter if the parent doesn’t speak English.

 Do I have to live in Pacific County to get a car seat or have one checked?